mikhayloboikodev/CLI-Tool-ftc/README.md

 # CLI-Tool-ftc
-This simple CLI tool gives to users opportunity of quick copying file content
+This simple CLI tool gives users the opportunity to quickly copy file contents